Don Lincoln: Career

 and it is published by Oxford University Press.
 His earlier books include 'Understanding the Universe: From Quarks to the Cosmos (Revised edition)' (2012), 'The Quantum Frontier: The Large Hadron Collider' (2009), and 'The Large Hadron Collider: The Extraordinary Story of the Higgs Boson and Other Things That Will Blow Your Mind' (2014).
 In 2013, he released a book called 'Alien Universe: Extraterrestrials in our Minds and in the Cosmos', which explains how the common images of extraterrestrials came to enter Western culture, and then goes on to explore what modern physics, chemistry, and biology can tell us about what real intelligent alien life might be like.
 He has been involved in a number of videos dedicated to disseminating discoveries in particle physics, and since July 7, 2011, has been a keynote speaker for a series produced by Fermilab that explores the range of issues dominating particle physics today in an accessible, and sometimes humorous way.
 Among the topics included in the series are the Higgs boson, antimatter, the nature of neutrinos, the concepts of the Big Bang, cosmic inflation, the multiverse, leptogenesis, and supersymmetry.

 After years of being involved in research using the DZero detector at the Fermilab Tevatron, he joined the Compact Muon Solenoid (CMS) experiment on the Large Hadron Collider at CERN, Geneva, Switzerland.
 Lincoln has co-authored more than 1500 CMS papers.
 His popularizations also include columns that translate CMS (monthly) and DZero (biweekly) physics measurements for the public.
 He is also the author of a recurring segment, Physics in a Nutshell, in the Fermilab online newspaper, he blogs for the website of the television series NOVA, and he writes for Live Science, Big Think, and CNN.
 Additionally, he has created over 100 videos that translate particle physics and cosmology for a lay audience.
 In collaboration with The Teaching Company, he has released video courses that outlined the scientific community's modern understanding of a theory of everything, common misconceptions of science, and why scientists believe some of the mind-boggling claims of modern physics.
+After a presentation he gave at Aurora University on March 21, 2024, he was asked, among other questions, for his favorite color and responded with "pastel yellow".